hackclub/hackclub/workshops/drum_pad/README.md

 When you click on the buttons, we have no sound.
 We need to write our JavaScript code that will get us sound.

-We will start by navigating to the `index.html` file to link our JavaScript file.
-Then, just before the end of your `<body>` tag, import your `script.js` file that will be used when our document loads:
+Let's navigate to our the `index.html` file to link the JavaScript file.
+Then, inside the `<body>` tag at the bottom, we will link our `script.js` file with the following code:

 ```html
 <script src="script.js"></script>